 One common experimental approach for monitoring aggregates is the use of the Thioflavin-T (ThT) assay.
 ThT fluorescence is enhanced upon binding to beta-sheet rich structures such as amyloid fibrils.
 However, this interaction is not perfectly specific, with some evidence suggesting that ThT fluorescence can occur following binding to monomers or oligomers (Groenning, Journal of Chemical Biology 2010).
 There is also the possibility that the ThT label that binds the beta-sheets of the fibril throughout the experiment may affect the behaviour of the protein during measurement.
 Finally, some amyloid fibrils are not detected by ThT fluorescence and can provide false negative results - for example if the fibrils are packed in a way that the surface for ThT binding is not present (Nilsson, Methods 2004) .

-The Fluidity One addresses these problems by measuring the size of aggregates as they form in a label independent manner.
+The Fluidity One addresses these problems by measuring the size of aggregates as they form in a label independent manner, either through the measurement of changes in size, or through changes in observed concentration when aggregation prevents labelling by amine reactive dye.

 Case Study: Assessment of α-synuclein amyloid fibril growth